COVID-19: NCDMB, PETAN sign $30m capital scheme for oil coys

 By Prince Okafor

-This scheme will also assist industry players following the significant loss of contracts due to the low oil prices.
+This scheme will also assist industry players following the significant loss of contracts due to low oil price.

 The Executive Secretary of NCDMB, Engr.
 Simbi Wabote along with PETAN Chairman Mr. Nicolas Odinuwe, signed the Memorandum of Understanding (MoU) on the credit scheme in Abuja yesterday.